ChrisVilches/Partial-Text-Search/README.md

 A Javascript library that finds string patterns in a collection of documents.
 It efficiently finds matches even if the text of each document does not begin with the query pattern.

-The result of each query is a set containing the document IDs where the query pattern is contained.
+The result of each query is a set containing the document indices where the query pattern is contained.

 It uses the suffix array data structure to achieve high performance queries.